UndeadRiceCrispy/CustomerServiceAi_app/README.md

 ## Support

 For questions, issues, or feature requests, please open an issue on GitHub or contact the development team.
+This app was designed by me, and thus, should you need any help with its deployment or desire to collaborate, you can find my information on my profile!

 ## Acknowledgments

 - Built with modern web technologies and AI capabilities
 - Inspired by leading customer service platforms
 - Designed for scalability and extensibility# CustomerServiceAi_app
+- Built by JWebb

 ## CustomerServiceAi_app